MelbourneDeveloper/CryptoCurrency.Net/README.md

 # CryptoCurrency.Net
-Cross platform C# library for general Crypto Currency functionality, and communicating with Cryptocurrency exchanges, and Blockchain APIs.
+Cross platform C# library for general Crypto Currency functionality, communicating with Cryptocurrency exchanges, and Blockchain APIs.

-This library is designed for any project that works with Crypto Currency in any way.
+This library is designed for any project that works with cryptocurrency in any way.
 It attempts to put a layer over several aspects of querying the blockchain such as getting address balances, transactions and so on.

 Join us on Slack:
 https://hardwarewallets.slack.com